 Tip #5: Leave the minor tasks for the third parties

-Productivity is decreased and there’s a higher chance the deadline can be missed.
-Therefore, filter out tasks that can easily be done by letting someone outside the company do it.
+Productivity is decreased, and there’s a higher chance the deadline can be missed.
+Therefore, filter out tasks that can easily be done by letting someone outside the company do them.

 By outsourcing, you don’t have to spend money on building in-house infrastructure and excessive monthly expenses for staff, maintenance, and other additions.

 However, you also have to be careful with outsourcing.
-As beneficial as it may sound, it only fits to some extent.
+As beneficial as it may sound, it only fits some extent.
 You always have to carry out an evaluation first before jumping right into outsourcing.
-Hiring a temporary team has a lot to offer, but the price decreases also mean that you have to do a bit more work.
-Outsourcing is a massive market so you have to be careful out there.
+Hiring a temporary team has a lot to offer, but the price decreases also mean you have to do a bit more work.
+Outsourcing is a massive market, so you must be careful.

 Tip #6: Consider which one suits your situation

-The tips above are helpful, but they might not be if you start doing everything altogether.
-Therefore, consider what suits your situation best before carrying out all the plans you have got on the papers.
+The tips above are helpful, but they might not be if you start doing everything together.
+Therefore, consider what suits your situation best before carrying out all the plans you have got on paper.